-CR20 is set with a 16-bit memory manipulation instruction.
+CR20 is set via a 16-bit memory manipulation instruction.
 Values from 0000H to FFFFH can be set.
 RESET input sets this register to FFFFH.

-Caution To rewrite CR20 during a count operation, first disable interrupts by setting interrupt mask flag register 0 (MK0).
+Caution To rewrite CR20 during a count operation, first set interrupt mask flag register 0 (MK0) to disable interrupts.
 Also, set inversion inhibited for the timer output data in 16-bit timer mode control register 20 (TMC20).
-If the value in CR20 is rewritten in the interrupt-enabled state, an interrupt request may occur at the moment of rewrite.
+If CR20 is rewritten while interrupts are enabled, an interrupt request may be issued at the point of rewrite.